sirius1242/sirius1242.github.io/_posts/2018-07-05-Compile_with_older_gcc_in_Archlinux.md

 <object id="failure" data='{{ "/assets/deathmatch.svg" | absolute_url }}' type="image/svg"></object>

 I think make can also use this way, but you can directly modify `Makefile`, and add `CC="gcc-5"` or directly use `make CC=gcc-5`, it will directly solve this problem.
+For bam, you can change variable `compiler.driver` in `config.lua` to `gcc-5`, it also works.

 so, have a good time!